VESELIY1CHEL/VESELIY1CHEL/README.md

-- 👋 Hi, I’m @VESELIY1CHEL
+- Hi, I’m Sergey Voiteshenko
-- 👀 I’m interested in backend development
+- I’m interested in backend development
-- 🌱 I’m currently learning Java(Spring)
+- I’m currently learning Java(Spring)
-- 💞️ I’m looking to collaborate on create web app
+- I’m looking to collaborate on create web app
-- 📫 How to reach me: voiteshenko2002@gmail.com
+- How to reach me: voiteshenko2002@gmail.com

 <!---
 VESELIY1CHEL/VESELIY1CHEL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.